To determine which websites should rank at the top of the search results for a given keyword, search engines analyze hundreds of ranking factors.

 In addition to internal links, the use of external links is an on-page ranking factor.
 External links differ from their internal counterparts by linking to a different website.

-Some webmasters exclusively build internal links on their website, fearing that external links will drive visitors away.
+Some webmasters exclusively build internal links on their websites, fearing that external links will drive visitors away.
 Assuming your website has superior content than its competitors, though, external links won’t harm its traffic.

 Using them will likely have the opposite effect by promoting higher search rankings.